 Buy-to-let mortgage guide Buy-to-let mortgages - get the best deal

-It should also be seen as a long term investment.
-Over the long term house prices are likely to increase but in the short term they could fall or stay the same.
-No-one knows with any certainty what will happen to house prices in the future.
+A buy-to-let property should also be seen as a long-term investment.
+Over the long term, house prices are likely to increase but in the short term they could fall or stay the same.
+No one knows with any certainty what will happen to house prices in the future.

 Buy-to-let mortgages - landlord expenses